frontiersi/deafrica-docs/setup/signup.rst

 ------------------

 Simply closing the notebook browser tab, will not shut down its "computational engine" (called the kernel).
-To shut down a kernel, go to the associated notebook and click on menu **File -> Close and Halt** (see figure below).
-Alternatively, the Notebook Dashboard has a tab named Running that shows all the running notebooks (i.e. kernels) and allows shutting them down (by clicking on a Shutdown button).
+To shut down a kernel, go to the associated notebook and click on menu **File -> Close and Shutdown Notebook** (see figure below).
+Alternatively, the
+Notebook Dashboard has a tab named Running that shows all the running notebooks (i.e. kernels) and allows shutting them down (by clicking on a Shutdown button).

 .. image:: / _static/sandbox-notebook-close.png
    :align: center